LeilaniAllen/front-end-inspiration-board/README.md

 * Create new inspration cards for each board
 * Add likes to each card
 * Delete cards from Message Boards
+* Sends notification on slack when someone posts a new board and or card

 ### Managing Dependencies